Dr. Thomas Simon

 TEEN SUICIDE—A GROWING PROBLEM NATIONWIDE

-Teen suicide is on the rise nationwide.
+Teen suicide is on the rise nationwide but preventing teen suicide remains a major challenge.
 In some communities, teen suicide rates have risen so drastically in recent years that the problem is now a recognized crisis—a crisis dire enough to call in support from the Centers for Disease Control and Prevention (CDC).
 This is the case in Palo Alto where over the past decade, Palo Alto’s two public high schools have reported suicide rates four times higher than the national average.
 Palo Alto’s recent cluster of teen suicides continues to garner substantial media attention and considerable speculation.
 Have Palo Alto’s high school students been overly influenced by social media?
 Or growing up in the vicinity of Stanford University where only 4.69% of undergraduate applicants are accepted, are Palo Alto’s youth simply under too much pressure to succeed at a young age?
 To date, there are no definitive answers.
-What we do know is that Palo Alto is not the only community currently asking difficult questions about teen suicide.
+What we do know is that Palo Alto is not the only community currently asking difficult questions about preventing teen suicide.